-BioMix-DC Enhanced Anaerobic Mixing Systems optimize the anaerobic fermentation process by alternating a short mixing cycle with a long deep cycle.
+BioMix-DC Enhanced Anaerobic Mixing Systems optimize biological phosphorus removal by transforming a traditional anaerobic selector into an intensified fermentation tank by alternating a short mixing cycle with a long deep cycle.
 The system is designed to adapt to changing process conditions to optimize volatile fatty acid (VFA) formation and biological phosphorus removal.
 The deep cycle stratifies the reactor in order to increase anaerobic solids retention time (SRT), minimize oxidation-reduction potential (ORP), and maximize VFA formation.
 These conditions improve biological phosphorus removal.

 To learn more about BioMix-DC, watch this educational webinar.

 During the deep cycle, mixing is suspended for prolonged periods of time allowing for solids to accumulate, enhancing fermentation and VFA production.
 During the mixing cycle, intermittent mixing of tank contents is provided by bursts of compressed air fired through patented, engineered nozzles located at the floor of the tank.
 The cycle parameters may be adjusted to optimize mixing, power utilization, and VFA generation, manually or through automated process feedback.
 The operating regime of BioMix-DC is site dependent since each biological phosphorus removal treatment process operates differently based on the influent characteristics and facility design.

 Click on the icons below to learn more about the energy efficiency, straightforward operation, process optimization, and unparalleled flexibility that BioMix-DC provides.